-The proposed Lavaca River OCR and associated pipeline routes are situated within the Western Gulf Coastal Plain Ecoregion, in an area designated as the Northern Humid Gulf Costal Prairies.1 Deltaic sands, silts, and clays underlie much of this area, which occurs on a gently sloping coastal plain.
+The proposed Lavaca River OCR and associated pipeline routes are situated within the Western Gulf Coastal Plain Ecoregion, in an area designated as the Northern Humid Gulf Costal Prairies.
+Deltaic sands, silts, and clays underlie much of this area, which occurs on a gently sloping coastal plain.
 The original vegetation within this region included primarily grasslands with a few clusters of oaks (Quercus spp.) or maritime woodlands.
 Historically dominant grassland species include little bluestem (Schizachyrium scoparium), yellow Indiangrass (Sorghastrum nutans), brownseed paspalum (Paspalum plicatulum), gulf muhly (Muhlenbergia capillaris), and switchgrass (Panicum virgatum).
-The majority of this region is currently utilized as cropland, rangeland, pasture, or urban land, with woodlands occurring only as remnant riparian strips.2 Construction of the off-channel reservoir is planned within an area normally used for agriculture; however the pipeline and pump station construction may include the clearing and removal of some areas of riparian vegetation along the Lavaca River and areas southwest of Lake Texana.
+The majority of this region is currently utilized as cropland, rangeland, pasture, or urban land, with woodlands occurring only as remnant riparian strips.2 Construction of the offchannel reservoir is planned within an area normally used for agriculture; however the pipeline and pump station construction may include the clearing and removal of some areas of riparian vegetation along the Lavaca River and areas southwest of Lake Texana.
+Therefore, the proposed off-channel reservoir would have a marginal impact on local agricultural activities.
+Siting of the project and inundation of the off-channel reservoir would remove approximately 1,200 acres of agricultural land from production, but would have minimal influence given the large quantity of agricultural land in the area.

-The project also occurs within an area known as the Texan Biotic Province.3 Mammals typical of this province include the Virginia opossum (Didelphis virginiana), fox squirrel (Sciurus niger), fulvous harvest mouse (Reithrodontomys fulvescens), and swamp rabbit (Sylvilagus aquaticus).
+The project also occurs within an area known as the Texan Biotic Province.
+Mammals typical of this province include the Virginia opossum (Didelphis virginiana), fox squirrel (Sciurus niger), fulvous harvest mouse (Reithrodontomys fulvescens), and swamp rabbit (Sylvilagus aquaticus).
 Typical anuran species within this area include the Gulf Coast toad (Bufo valliceps), green treefrog (Hyla cinerea), bullfrog (Rana catesbeiana), and eastern narrowmouth toad (Microhylla carolinensis).